TomStrepsil/web-toggle-point/packages/webpack/docs/README.md

 Also, the interface of the toggle point, and the variations that it may supplant, needs to be interchangeable with the base/default module.
 [Liskov Substitution Principle](https://en.wikipedia.org/wiki/Liskov_substitution_principle) must apply; functionality may differ, but it must still be compatible with all the consumers of the base module.

-#### _`variantGlob`_
+#### _`variantGlobs`_

-A [glob](https://en.wikipedia.org/wiki/Glob_(programming)) which points at varied code modules.
-The default/base modules are extrapolated from this source location.[^2]
+An array of [globs](https://en.wikipedia.org/wiki/Glob_(programming)) which point at varied code modules.
+The default/base modules are extrapolated from these source locations.[^2]

-This can be as specific or generic as needed, but ideally the most specific possible for the use-cases in effect.
+These can be as specific or generic as needed, but ideally the most specific possible for the use-cases in effect.

+The common case is a single glob, but an array is provided to mitigate the need for complex ["brace expansion"](https://github.com/micromatch/braces) or [extended globs](https://github.com/micromatch/micromatch#extglobs), which could be complex when targeting variations which are located in disparate parts of a codebase.

 It should match modules that are compatible with the `togglePointModule` - e.g. if all React code is held within a `/components` folder, it makes sense to include this in the glob path to avoid inadvertently toggling non-react code (should a variant be set up for non-React code without considering the configuration).